SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ### Servok

-Servoks, the labor and siege class of valok, are huge, slow, and built for a specific purpose-though all are designed to defend themselves when threatened.
+Servoks, the labor and siege class of valok, are huge, slow, and built for a specific purpose—though all are designed to defend themselves when threatened.
 No humaniform servoks have yet been discovered.
 Their forms depend on their purpose, but they are never smaller than a wagon.
 Despite each servok's utilitarian construction and the ages of grime accumulated atop their valiar, they are impressive to behold.

 Servok builders once constructed buildings, roads, and walls.
 Some active builders still work the caverns where they were left, clearing the ground in preparation for lost grand projects known only to their progenitors.
 Servok miners dug the legendary tunnels of the steel dwarves.
 A few miners still bore deep into the earth, searching for ore and ready to destroy anything that interferes with that function.